On Threefolds Isogenous to a Product of Curves: Combinatorics, Bounds and the Algorithm

-The bound for the group order $M(-1)=84^6$ is too large to perform a complete classification (cf. Remark \ref{except}).
-On the other hand, if the group action is absolutely faithful then the bound drops to $769$ and a complete classification is possible.
-In the first part of this section we present this classification.
+is too large to perform a complete classification, even for small values of $\chi(\mathcal O_X)$. \\ On the other hand if the group action is assumed to be absolutely faithful, then the bound becomes

-In the second part we investigate the other extremal case: $K_3=G$ and present a complete classification.